Hormold/gmail-tg-notifications/README.md

 6. **Notification Creation**: Based on the AI analysis, a Telegram message is crafted with relevant information and action buttons.
 7. **Message Delivery**: The notification is sent to the user's designated Telegram chat(s).
 8. **User Interaction**: Users can interact with the notification to perform quick actions or view more details.
+9. **Daily Summary**: Users receive a daily summary of email activity and important messages at 8AM and 8PM local time.

 ## Setup Instructions